WizUI/WuiView/README.md

 ### close

-The close method can be used to hide a WUIView.
+The close method can be used to hide a WuiView.

 Calling the method: